 Step 4.
 Connect to OpenVPN Server from the client.

-You can use the VPN client of your choice to configure OpenVPN client on your operating system.
-For those who want to use Official OpenVPN client, go to the downloads page.
+You can use the VPN client of your choice to configure the OpenVPN client on your operating system.
+For those who want to use the Official OpenVPN client, go to the downloads page.

 Congratulations!
 You have successfully installed OpenVPN.
 Thanks for using this tutorial for installing the OpenVPN server in Ubuntu 20.04 LTS (Focal Fossa) system.
 For additional help or useful information, we recommend you check the official OpenVPN website.